JEC1100/CV/README.md

 Hello there!
 I'm James, a passionate junior full-stack developer from Newcastle.
 I love problem-solving and am very excited to find a great first role, incredibly eager to learn new tech stacks and languages-whilst making significant meaningful contributions to a product.

-Three things really excite me: Possibility; Ideas; Connecting humans to their needs and to each other via technology.
+Three things really excite me.
+Possibility.
+Ideas.
+Connecting humans to their needs and to each other via technology.

 We are living through exhilarating times.
 User stories can be implemented at a faster pace than ever before.
 So much is possible.